 Webhook Event Types

-Vivreal fires webhook events when key actions occur in your group.
-Each event has a type string following the resource.action naming convention.
+Vivreal emits webhook events when content in your group changes.
+Each event has a type string following the resource.action naming convention, and is delivered via the webhook delivery pipeline.

 Naming Convention